 - DNA analysis indicates, perhaps surprisingly, that Altamira Orioles are not close relatives of the Hooded Oriole, which looks very similar to Altamira and is often mistaken for it, despite the difference in size.

 - The Altamira Oriole has been observed foraging for dead grasshoppers on the fronts of cars.

-- The Altamira Oriole is a solitary nester, with an average of a quarter kilometer (800 ft) between nests.
+- The Altamira Oriole is a solitary nester, with an average of about 800 feet between nests.
 Despite this wide spacing, it is not known to be territorial, and almost no aggression has been observed during the breeding season.